MarcoABCorrea/video-converter/README.md

 # Video Convert Project

-This project allows to updload a video to Amazon server and convert it using zencoder.
+This project allows to upload a video to Amazon server and convert it using zencoder.

 ## Stack & Components